 Changing engine oil sounds simple enough, right?
 Unfortunately, it’s easier said than done, as there are a multitude of challenges and hidden costs associated with the conventional oil change.
 Training technicians and mechanics on complex oil change equipment and delicate processes can be tedious.
 Along with labor, oil testing and inspections are necessary to ensure the proper oil change.
 But most importantly, the traditional way of changing oil exposes workers to rigorous conditions and puts them at risk of safety and ergonomic hazards.
 Performing the job in a set sequence with the proper tools makes things easier, but the likelihood of a mess, or worse, still exists with oil changes.

 Progress was made to simplify the oil change process through a standardized operating approach.
 Parker-Hannifin recently introduced the QuickFit™ Oil Change System.
-The system utilizes a QuickFit Valve that acts as a single connection point for purging the filter, evacuating used oil, and refilling with new oil.
-By utilizing one connection point, you receive less variability during maintenance checks.
+The system uses a QuickFit Valve that acts as a single connection point for purging the filter, evacuating used oil, and refilling with new oil.
+By using one connection point, you receive less variability during maintenance checks.